0x42697262/obsidian_files/Notes/020 Studies/CMSC 125 Machine Problem 1.md

  NOTE: As to the order of the usage, just base it on the user number.
 You may use any language for implementation.
 ```
 Create a struct of `Users` and `Resources`.
 Imagine that this problem is somewhat similar to Internet Cafe.
+It is entirely possible to generate multiple resources but only 1 resource is used by all users.

 ---
 # TODO